ArtemisInternet/pghero/README.md

 PGHeroin includes a simple configuration class that you can use in an intializer if you dislike the defaults for whatever stupid reason.

-The configuration is available at PGHeroin.configuration
+The configuration is available at `PGHeroine.configuration`

 filename: `config/initializers/pgheroine.rb`